Epictetus/pq.go/README.md

 ## Notifications

 Notifications can't be accessed via the exp/sql package.
-You will need to use pq.OpenRaw to obtain a single connection for listenting.
-NOTE: It is recommend to only use this connection for reading notifiactions and to use the exp/sql API for all other operations.
+You will need to use pq.OpenRaw to obtain a single connection for listening.
+NOTE: It is recommended to only use this connection for reading notifications and to use the exp/sql API for all other operations.
 This may change in the future.

 **Example**